$3-2-1$ foliations for Reeb flows on the tight 3-sphere: A family of cylinders asymptotic to and

-bounds two open connected regions in $S^3$.
+divides $S^3/S$ into two disjoint regions with boundary $S$.
 One of these regions, that we call $A$, is contained in $\mathcal{R}_2$, since $S$ does not intersect any of the curves foliating the interior of the region $\mathcal{R}_1$.